About Recipient Rights

 How to file a Recipient Rights Complaint

-If a recipient suspects that their rights, or the rights of other recipients, have been violated, they or someone on their behalf may file a complaint with the St. Clair County Community Mental Health Authority - Office of Recipient Rights.
+If ANYONE knows or suspects that the rights of a recipient of mental health services have been violated, they may file a complaint with the St. Clair County Community Mental Health Authority - Office of Recipient Rights.
 To initiate the complaint process, please complete the Recipient Rights Complaint Form below:

 Recipient Rights Advisory Committee